official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 addressing those pressures.

-•  Much of the MOD’s and the Government’s effort from 2006 was focused on
+*  Much of the MOD’s and the Government’s effort from 2006 was focused on
-•  The MOD should have planned and prepared to address those pressures, rather
+*  The MOD should have planned and prepared to address those pressures, rather
-•  The Government should have acted sooner to address the backlog of inquests into the deaths of Service Personnel.
+*  The Government should have acted sooner to address the backlog of inquests into the deaths of Service Personnel.
 The support it did provide, in June 2006, cleared the backlog.

 than react to them.

-•  The MOD made a number of improvements to the Board of Inquiry process, but
+*  The MOD made a number of improvements to the Board of Inquiry process, but

 some proposals for more substantive reform (including the introduction of an independent member) were not fully explored.
 The MOD significantly improved the way it communicated with and supported bereaved families in relation to military investigations and inquests.

-•  The MOD was less effective at providing support to Service Personnel who were mobilised individually (a category which included almost all Reservists) and their families, than to formed units.
+*  The MOD was less effective at providing support to Service Personnel who were mobilised individually (a category which included almost all Reservists) and their families, than to formed units.

 # Civilian casualties
 824. The following key findings are from Section 17:

-•  The Inquiry considers that a Government has a responsibility to make every
+*  The Inquiry considers that a Government has a responsibility to make every

 reasonable effort to understand the likely and actual effects of its military actions on civilians.

-•  In the months before the invasion, Mr Blair emphasised the need to minimise the number of civilian casualties arising from an invasion of Iraq.
+*  In the months before the invasion, Mr Blair emphasised the need to minimise the number of civilian casualties arising from an invasion of Iraq.
 The MOD’s responses offered reassurance based on the tight targeting procedures governing the air campaign.

-128

-The Report of the Iraq Inquiry•  The MOD made only a broad estimate of direct civilian casualties arising from
+*  The MOD made only a broad estimate of direct civilian casualties arising from
-•  With hindsight, greater efforts should have been made in the post‑conflict
+*  With hindsight, greater efforts should have been made in the post‑conflict

 an attack on Iraq, based on previous operations.